-malabar spinach curry with black eyed beans – this is one of our comforting and a favorite curry with malabar spinach and black eyed beans (chawli or lobia).
+Malabar spinach recipe with black eyed beans – this is one of our comforting and a favorite curry with Malabar spinach and black eyed beans (chawli or lobia).

-now coming back to this curry…. whole spices are roasted and then ground with coconut which gives the curry its aromatic flavor and taste. to give a slight tang to the curry we always add tomatoes and not tamarind. may be my mom did not like tamarind and thus she substituted with tomatoes. what you get is a smoothness of the black eyed beans and the succulent cooked malabar spinach stems in an aromatic spiced coconut curry.
+Now coming back to this curry….
+Whole spices are roasted and then ground with coconut which gives the curry its aromatic flavor and taste.
+To give a slight tang to the gravy we always add tomatoes and not tamarind.
+May be my mom did not like tamarind and thus she substituted with tomatoes.
+What you get is a smoothness of the black eyed beans and the succulent cooked Malabar spinach stems in an aromatic spiced coconut curry.

-the malabar spinach curry goes very well with steamed rice. sometimes i make parathas or chapatis also to go with the curry. the curry thickens after some time and so, is then best had with chapatis or bread.
+The Malabar spinach gravy goes very well with steamed rice.
+Sometimes I make parathas or chapatis also to go with the curry.
+The curry thickens after some time and so, is then best had with chapatis or bread.

 - 1 to 1.5 cup chopped malabar spinach leaves and stems (mayalu or valchi bhaji or pui shaak)

-- ¾ cup to 1 cup fresh grated coconut/nariyal
+- ¾ to 1 cup fresh grated coconut

 - salt as required